artzlt/bottle_rocket/README.md

-countdown
+bottle_rocket
 =========

+Work in progress!
-Adds a visible countdown to your views, which counts down by supplied steps via JavaScript.
+Adds a countdown to your views.
+Countdown is updated via JavaScript.

 ## Installation